-- To make links with local businesses and explore where we may have shared agendas for mutual benefit - To maximise the opportunities presented by the new Moor Market - To identify, develop and promote Sheffield's food assets and support local festivals and markets - To improve the food skills and employability of local people through training and volunteering - For public sector bodies (SCC, NHS, Universities for example) to lead by example, by buying locally where possible
+- Make links with local businesses and explore where we may have shared agendas for mutual benefit - Maximise the opportunities presented by the new Moor Market - Identify, develop and promote Sheffield's food assets and support local festivals and markets - For public sector bodies to lead by example, by buying locally where possible and by including provision of training and volunteering opportunities in food and catering contracts

-F. To establish an independent Sheffield Food Trust that will:
+F. To explore the value of an independent Sheffield Food Trust that will.

-- Support the implementation of the Sheffield Food Strategy - Raise the profile of food in Sheffield - Secure outside investment enabling growth of an independent food industry in Sheffield - Tackle food insecurity and food poverty in Sheffield.
+- Support the implementation of the Sheffield Food Strategy - Raise the profile of food in Sheffield - Secure outside investment enabling growth of an independent food industry in Sheffield - Tackle food insecurity and food poverty in Sheffield